Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 ### Optional: run in windowed mode

-Follow these steps to make the game run in windowed mode, instead of full-screen.
+Follow these steps to make the game run in windowed mode, instead of full-screen, on modern machines.

 1. Create a shortcut for the game by right clicking it and select '**Create shortcut**'.
 2. Right-click the shortcut and select '**Properties**'.